Benefits of Microsoft accounts

 Step 3: In the following screen, you will be asked to set up a local user account by typing a name for your account and securing it with a password.

-After entering a name for the local account and entering a password to protect it, click the Next button to continue installation or upgrade.
+After entering a name for the local account and entering a password to protect it, click the Next button to continue installing or upgrading.